-Throughout his many years around the world on stage, he has backed-up &/or toured with such notaries as Wilson Pickett, Slade, Betty Wright, Aerosmith, Isaac Hayes, J.Geils Band, Joe Tex, Foghat, New Birth, Al Green, Jimmy Castor, The Black Crowes, Don Covey, Brook Benton & Lonnie Youngblood to name a few.
+The founder of New Divinity, Jimy Bleu was born & raised in NYC & has been a professional singer/musician since his junior high school days.
+Throughout his many years around the world on stage, he has backed-up, toured with or opened for such notaries as Aerosmith, Wilson Pickett, Slade, Betty Wright, J.Geils Band, Joe Tex, Foghat, New Birth, Al Green, The Black Crowes, Shirley Caesar, Jimmy Castor, The Ohio Players, Graham Central Station & Isaac Hayes to name a few.......

 Jimy Bleu Is Part Of A Long Legacy Of Entertainers.